jogerj/genshin-tcg-cbir/README.md

 ## Extracting deck data

-1. To generate image, go to the deck, select the "..." menu -> "Preview Deck" -> "Share image".
+1. To generate image, go to the deck in Casket of Tomes, select the "..." menu -> "Preview Deck" -> "Share" -> "Save".
 The image will be stored in your ScreenShots folder.
 ![Example Deck](samples/20221219214910.png)

 2. Run the following: